planetsizecpu/Cave-In/README.md

 at no more than 45 pixels from the boy y coordinate when it is located under the handle, as the handle routine will look up when action key is pressed to find the & HandleColor value, so we have some flexibility.

-You must draw the kart cable and stop terminator marks, the lifters holes and cables (if any) and use the & LifterCable value as color for them, there is an unused function that looks for this color that may be used in the future, so I recommend to use the same color for kart rails and lifter cables.
+You must draw the kart cable and stop terminator marks, the lifters holes and cables (if any) to match theyr stop points related at the configuration file, and use the & LifterCable value as color for them.
+There is an unused function that looks for this color that may be used in the future, so I recommend to use the same color for kart rails and lifter cables.

 OBJECTS CONFIGURATION FILE: